Faris Ramli: Lion City Sailors

-Faris signed for Lion City Sailors after leaving Terengganu.
-He won the league with the Sailors for the 2021 season.
+On 21 January 2021, Faris returned to Singapore to signed with Lion City Sailors after leaving Terengganu.
+He won the league title in his first season at the club.

-Faris’ 2022 campaign begun on a sour note as he missed out on the first game against Hougang United due to contracting COVID 19.
-It was only until the Sailors’ 10th league match when manager Kim Do-Hoon gave Faris his first start of the season in the league.
+Faris started off the 2022 season on a sour note as he missed out on the first game against Hougang United due to contracting COVID-19.
+It was only until the Sailors' 10th league match when manager Kim Do-Hoon gave Faris his first start of the season in the league.
 He scored his first goal of the season against Balestier Khalsa in June 2022 but remained largely used as a substitute until Kim left the club in August.
-His successor, Luka Lalic, also used Faris as a substitute in his first two games, in which Faris bagged 2 assists apiece.
-Faris managed to make the starting lineup in the next game against Hougang United, in which he scored 2 goals in a 9-4 thrashing.
+His successor, Luka Lalić, also used Faris as a substitute in his first two games, in which Faris bagged 2 assists apiece.
+Faris managed to make the starting lineup in the next game against Hougang United, in which he scored 2 goals in a 9–4 thrashing victory.
 However, as the Sailors suffered a massive dip in form in the closing stages of the season, Faris, too, struggled badly, missing several crucial chances.
 In the penultimate round of the league, he was told that he would be leaving the Sailors next season.
-Faris managed to score a brace against Young Lions on the final day of the SPL 2022, ending off his 2022 league campaign with the Sailors with just 5 goals.
+Faris managed to score a brace against Young Lions on the final day of the 2022 season, ending off his 2022 league campaign with the Sailors with just 5 goals.

 The Sailors remained sinking in the domestic cup tournament.
-While Faris did well to score in the first cup match against Balestier Khalsa, the Sailors were knocked out at the group stage after a defeat against Albirex Niigata.
-Faris ended off his LCS journey with a marvellous goal against Borussia Dortmund in a friendly - a farewell goal of sorts.
+While Faris did well to score in the first cup match against Balestier Khalsa, the Sailors were knocked out at the group stage after a defeat against Albirex Niigata (S).
+Faris ended off his journey with a marvelous goal with his weak foot against Borussia Dortmund in a friendly match which was a farewell goal of sorts.

 Tampines Rovers

-Faris signed for Tampines at the beginning of 2023.
-In his first 4 games with Tampines, he have been in the starting 11 and have scored a goal in each of the four matches and is currently the joint-top scorer in the SPL with Balestier’s Ryoya Taniguchi.
+On 18 January 2023, Faris signed for Tampines Rovers ahead of the 2023 season.
+In his first 4 games with Tampines, he has named been in the starting 11 and have scored a goal in each of the consecutive four matches.

+On 24 May 2024, Faris scored his 100th professional career goal in a 4–2 league win over Balestier Khalsa.